ligato/docs/docs/developer-guide/kvs-troubleshooting.md

 * Other system tools including kubectl and vppctl.

 !!!
 Note
-    To identify and resolve problems as quickly as possible, you should first run the [agentctl report command](../user-guide/agentctl.md#report).
+    To identify and resolve problems as quickly as possible, you should first run [agentctl report](../user-guide/agentctl.md#report).
 In most cases, the information contained in the subreports describes information on the error and cause.

 ---